Dynamics at the Boundary of Game Theory and Distributed Computing: Abstract

 \section{Abstract}

 We use ideas from distributed computing and game theory to study dynamic and decentralized environments in which computational nodes, or decision makers, interact strategically and with limited information.
 In such environments, which arise in many real-world settings, the participants act as both economic and computational entities.
 We exhibit a general non-convergence result for a broad class of dynamics in asynchronous settings.
-We consider implications of our result across a wide variety of interesting and timely applications: circuit design, social networks, Internet routing, and congestion control.
-We also study the computational and communication complexity of testing the convergence of asynchronous dynamics, as well as the effects of limited asynchrony.
-For uncoupled game dynamics, in which preferences are private inputs, we give new bounds on the recall necessary for self stabilization to an equilibrium.
+We consider implications of our result across a wide variety of interesting and timely applications: game dynamics, circuit design, social networks, Internet routing, and congestion control.
+We also study the computational and communication complexity of testing the convergence of asynchronous dynamics.
 Our work opens a new avenue for research at the intersection of distributed computing and game theory.